jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

-1. `fs.existsSync(indexPath)` — Synchronous stat check.
+1. `fs.​exists​Sync(index​Path)` — Synchronous stat check.
 Returns `false` if the file doesn't exist.
-2. `fs.readFileSync(indexPath, 'utf-8')` — Reads the entire file into memory as a single string.
+2. `fs.​read​File​Sync(index​Path, 'utf-​8')` — Reads the entire file into memory as a single string.
 For a ~27,000-game index with 20 neighbors each, this file can be 50–100MB.
-3. `JSON.parse(rawString)` — Parses the JSON string into a nested JavaScript object.
+3. `JSON.​parse(raw​String)` — Parses the JSON string into a nested JavaScript object.
 This is an O(N) operation where N is the string length.
 V8's JSON parser is highly optimized (faster than any hand-written parser).
-4. `Object.entries(indexData)` — Converts the object's key-value pairs into `[key, value]` tuples.
+4. `Object.​entries(index​Data)` — Converts the object's key-value pairs into `[key, value]` tuples.
-5. `parseInt(appId)` — The JSON keys are strings (JSON spec requires string keys).
+5. `parse​Int(app​Id)` — The JSON keys are strings (JSON spec requires string keys).
 This converts them back to numbers for the Map.
 6. The Map is populated with one entry per game.

 **Step 2 — Vectors loading** (same pattern):